jkailasam/docker-mkdocs/root/defaults/docs/help.md

 ## Some Admoniton plugin examples

 !!!
 Note
     THis is some Note to remember
     ```
     this is a code block
     ```

-!!!
-Failue
-    This is how failure looks like

-!!!
-Result
-    Sucess !!
-This is the result of hard work

 ???
 Collapsible blocks
     Clospe it to view it